scipion-em/docs/docs/developer/writing-tests.rst

 classification test as example which from a set of particles classifies them into a set of classes.

-First you need to create a test file.
+First you need to create a test file (we'll call our example test_protocols_cryosparc2.py).
 Then the BaseTest class from which our class will inherit will be imported.
 On the other hand, we will import the Dataset class which is in charge of handling the `DataSets <datasets-dev>`_, and lastly, write a series of methods to test all the cases of your function’s behavior.